How to Implement Jira Work Sync For Smooth Collaborations Between Teams

 • The synchronization tool could be too complex and expensive for your organization.

-Best Practices For Syncing Jira Issues
+Best Practices For Syncing Jira Work

-• Analyze the internal information architecture: Before syncing any issue, you need to discuss the scope with all stakeholders in order to understand the overarching project, team member roles, and dependencies.
+• Analyze the internal information architecture: Before syncing any work items, you need to discuss the scope with all stakeholders in order to understand the overarching project, team member roles, and dependencies.
 This will help you understand the entities that should be mapped and those that should stay private on your instance.

 • Set up a plan: You need to develop a synchronization strategy based on your analysis.
-This involves finding out how to map the most important entities and issue types without disrupting the flow and losing vital information.
+This involves finding out how to map the most important entities and work types without disrupting the flow and losing vital information.

 • Choose the right sync tool: You can build or buy Jira sync tools, depending on your budget, the project’s urgency, and your team’s capability.
 If you need a Jira to Jira integration solution that supports both custom and default mappings, choose Exalate